 Eastern Nazarene College is a private, religious school in an urban setting in Quincy, Massachusetts.
-Eastern Nazarene College was founded in 1900 and now enrolls around 848 students a year, including 694 undergrads.
-Eastern Nazarene College provides on-campus housing for students.
+Eastern Nazarene College was founded in 1900 and the school currently enrolls around 541 students per year, including 541 undergrad students.
+Eastern Nazarene College ensures housing for students.
 Most students live in off campus housing.

-Interested in journalism or communications?
+Are you interested in journalism and communications?
 Eastern Nazarene College students can write for the campus newspaperor be a producer for the student-run television channel.

 Planning to play sports?
 Eastern Nazarene College has many options for athletes.
 See them all and learn more about life at Eastern Nazarene College on the Student Life page.